-The idea of the algorithmic scheme is to guess the members of the winning committee $W \subseteq C$, $|W|=k$, $p \in W$, and to verify the guess by an ILP.
+The idea of the scheme is to guess the members of the winning committee $W \subseteq C$, $|W|=k$, $p \in W$, and to verify the guess by solving an ILP.
 More precisely, we try all possible winning committees in the outer loop of our algorithm and call the corresponding ILP for each of the (less than~$2^m$) potential winning committees that contain~$p$.
 For the round-based rules (\GreedyApprovalCC, \PTASCC, and \GreedyBordaCC) we furthermore guess a function $w: [k] \rightarrow W$ mapping each ``position'' in the committee to a specific candidate from~$W$.
-This allows to specify when each member joined the committee according to the round-based rules and can be realized with an additional factor of $k!\le m!$ to the running time.
-For the ease of presentation let~$W^j$ denote the set containing the first~$j$ members according to the function~$w$, that is, $W^j=\{w(j') \mid 1\le j' \le j\}$.
+This allows us to specify in which round each member joined the committee according to the round-based rules and can be realized with an additional factor of $k!\le m!$ in the running time.
+For each $j \in [k]$, let~$W^j$ denote the set of the first~$j$ members according to the function~$w$, that is, $W^j=\{w(j') \mid 1\le j' \le j\}$.